CarsonSlovoka/git-log-test/README.md

 ## Purpose

-This project demonstrates the behavior of the `git log -L` command, which tracks changes to specific line ranges in a file (`main.go`) across commits.
+This project demonstrates the behavior of the `git log -L` (`git version 2.43.0`) command, which tracks changes to specific line ranges in a file (`main.go`) across commits.

 The examples below use two commits ([f68d0984] and [894f74de]) to show how `git log -L` handles different line range scenarios.